Indiana, Idaho governors sign bans on gender-affirming care

-INDIANAPOLIS -- Republican Governors in Indiana and Idaho have signed into law bills banning gender-affirming care for minors, making those states the latest to prohibit transgender health care as Republican-led legislatures work to restrict LGBTQ+ rights this year.
+INDIANAPOLIS -- Republican governors in Indiana and Idaho have signed into law bills banning gender-affirming care for minors, making those states the latest to restrict transgender health care as Republican-led legislatures continue to curb LGBTQ+ rights this year.

+Idaho Gov. Brad Little had signed legislation Tuesday evening that criminalizes gender-affirming care for youth.

 More than a dozen other states are considering bills that would prohibit transgender youth from accessing hormone therapies, puberty blockers and transition surgeries, even after the approval of parents and the advice of doctors.
-Other proposals target transgender individuals by legislating their participation in everyday life — including sports, workplaces and schools.
+Other proposals target transgender individuals’ everyday life — including sports, workplaces and schools.

 “Permanent gender-changing surgeries with lifelong impacts and medically prescribed preparation for such a transition should occur as an adult, not as a minor,” Holcomb said in a statement about the Indiana bill.